Reading Time: 5 minutes

 Imaging tests (MRI, CT, Bone Scans)

-Scans like PSMA-PET, MRI and CT help doctors see detailed images of organs and tissues inside the body.
+Scans like psma-PET, MRI and CT help doctors see detailed images of organs and tissues inside the body.
 Bone scans are used to detect cancer that has moved into the bones, sometimes even before symptoms appear.
 A PET scan may also be used if doctors need more clarity about the spread.

 Blood tests (PSA, alkaline phosphatase)